 1. Musical Statues and Musical Chairs

-You can play musical statues alone with your child but musical chairs is best played with at least 3 or 4 family members or friends.
+You can play Musical Statues with one child or a group, but Musical Chairs is best played with at least 3 or 4 family members or friends.

 It is also one of the best music games for the classroom as you can involve many children.